 Once you’ve chosen a color palette, don’t be afraid to add a pop of color for a call to action (CTA) or to underscore sections of your website you want to draw attention to.

 Keep in mind colors evoke emotions in people.
-If you want to garner excitement, try adding a splash of orange or red.
+Try to make your website design more exciting by adding orange or red.
 If you want users to see you as reliable, go with a dark blue.

 Scherbius chooses a deep blue and medium green color palette.
 Other hues are limited to whites, grays and neutral tones.
 Note how they overlay a transparent blue tint to the hero photo.
 The green shows up as you mouse over the navigation bar and scroll down the page.